 From the digital devices we rely on to the massive computer networks managed by multinational corporations, there is a staggering amount of data created every day.
 While data doesn’t take up any physical space, the hardware on which it’s stored does.
 Data warehousing specialists are often tasked with addressing the growing challenge of managing where our data ends up and making data management processes more efficient.

-A warehousing system must take this data and organize it according to the organization’s needs.
+A warehousing system takes this data and organizes it according to the organization’s needs.
 Therefore, a data warehousing specialist is often responsible for designing and implementing a warehousing system like this on a large scale.
 This may be done for a single corporation or as part of a contract involving different clients and vendors.